-In addition to their namesake mattress, Casper offers three other options: the Wave Hybrid, the Nova Hybrid, and the all-foam Element.
-Saatva, on the other hand, offers their flagship mattress as well as the Zenhaven (all-foam with latex), Loom & Leaf (memory foam), Solaire (adjustable air bed), Saatva Youth (flippable hybrid), and Saatva HD (latex hybrid).
+In addition to their namesake mattress, Casper offers four other options: the Casper Hybrid, the Wave Hybrid, the Nova Hybrid, and the all-foam Element.

 The Casper Original and Saatva Classic flagship models are both popular options, but they differ in many ways.
 With its all-foam construction and famously comfortable memory foam comfort layer, the Casper has a medium feel of about 5 out of 10.
 In comparison, the Saatva is available at two heights and three firmness levels — soft, medium firm, and firm.
 The Saatva also has a hybrid construction, with foam and pocketed coils in the comfort layers and a recycled steel Bonnell coil support core.

 Both mattresses offer a comfortable night’s sleep, but one is likely more suitable for your needs than the other.
 To help you discover which one is right for you, we’ll walk you through everything you need to know before choosing between the Casper and the Saatva.

 Price Range (Queen)

 Sleep Trial & Warranty

 15-year non-prorated warranty (Saatva Classic and Saatva Latex Hybrid)